About the Big Bearded Ginger

 The Big Bearded Ginger’s Journey

-Every setback became fuel.
+Every setback became ignition fuel.
 I earned my CDL, juggled jobs, and drove concrete trucks while my wife carried our third child.
 One day, I parked that truck at the hospital as she went into labor.
-My boots hit the floor running — literally.
+My boots hit the floor running, literally.
 That’s how I’ve moved through life ever since.

-I’ve been a janitor, a truck driver, a rent-to-own manager, a plant lead, a packaging supervisor, and eventually — an innovator.
+I’ve been a janitor, a truck driver, a rent-to-own manager, a plant lead, a packaging supervisor, and eventually an innovator.
 Not because I planned it that way, but because I refused to quit.
-I rose by asking questions, fixing what others ignored, and betting on people when no one else would.
+I rose by asking better questions, fixing what others ignored, and believing in people before they believed in themselves.
 The Big Bearded Ginger never stayed down.

 Reinvention of the Big Bearded Ginger

-Books like Start With Why reshaped how I lead — connecting people to purpose before process.
-It’s not just business advice, it’s how I rebuilt trust and culture.
+Books like Start With Why reshaped how I lead by connecting people to purpose before process.
+It’s not just business advice.
+It’s how I rebuilt trust, alignment, and culture.

 I’ve also learned that your story doesn’t have to be tidy to be worth telling.
 It just has to be true.